Quality management standards

-- Learning and growth - considers the infrastructure that supports your employees' skills, capabilities and knowledge.
+- Learning and growth - it considers the infrastructure that supports your employees' skills, capabilities and knowledge.
 Two common elements are employee training and education.

-- Internal business processes - takes into account the procedures that drive your business forward, such as the number of new products or services you create and new product development time.
+- Internal business processes - it takes into account the procedures that drive your business forward, such as the number of new products or services you create and new product development time.
 These activities aim to maintain good relationships with your stakeholders, as well as your customers.

-- Customer perception - studies the satisfaction levels of your product or service, eg using surveys, focus groups and hard data.
+- Customer perception - it studies the satisfaction levels of your product or service, eg using surveys, focus groups and hard data.
 It evaluates a variety of factors such as cost, quality, availability, time management, service and innovation, which can help you to add value and make your business stand out from the competition.

-- Financial health - provides analysis and monitoring measures that support profitability, growth, value creation and risk assessment.
+- Financial health - it provides analysis and monitoring measures that support profitability, growth, value creation and risk assessment.

 For each of these areas, the balanced scorecard allows you to develop metrics, set performance targets, and collect and analyse data.

 Balanced scorecard helps managers keep track of progress towards organisational and strategic targets.
 It provides a structured report that allows you to: